Sum if between

 =SUM(--(LEN(UNIQUE(FILTER(B6:B15,C6:C15=H6,"")))>0))

-At the core, this formula uses the...Read more
+At the core, this formula...Read more

 In this example, the goal is to list values in a given group that are within a given tolerance.
 The group is set in cell G4, and the target value is entered in cell G5.
 The allowed tolerance is entered in cell G6.
 The data comes from an Excel Table called...Read more